LNER Azuma train from London to Edinburgh

 Azuma train to Edinburgh at London Kings Cross

-LNER Azuma trains at London Kings Cross.
+LNER Azuma train at London Kings Cross.

 Standard class & luggage rack on an LNER Azuma train 2nd class seats on an Azuma train